 The environment we live in today is in many ways the product of a human-made structure, rather than the result of a greater existential phenomenon — we don’t go to school because the universe willed it, school was created by people and is a part of our society.
 What’s important for the sake of this post is that what it takes for society to function is not based on human emotions (even if some of the rules of society may be partially influenced by emotions, to a degree).
 The parts of life that tend to most significantly impact our emotions are relationships (family, casual, and romantic), occupation, finances, and health.
 It’s also worth mentioning that society basically works according to systems theory — if society is in balance, then there’s a better chance that people are in balance too.
 However, when society is out of balance (not enough jobs, overpopulated schools, crime, etc.), the whole structure is impacted, including the people.

 When the world began, there weren’t jobs, corporations, cars, college, social expectations, social class, or several other forms of human-made institutions that have developed over time.
-Many of these institutions translate into stressors that have various impacts on our emotions — stress, anxiety, depression, chronic pain, fears, anger, etc. Society is constructed to maintain social order, rather than with respect to our emotional limitations.
-Therefore, it is important that we learn to understand and manage our emotions, thoughts, and behaviors within a system that in many ways overwhelms the concept of balanced emotions.
+Many of these institutions translate into stressors that have various impacts on our emotions — stress, anxiety, depression, chronic pain, fears, anger, and more.
+Society is constructed to maintain social order, rather than with respect to our emotional limitations.
+Therefore, it is important that we learn to understand and manage our emotions within a system that in many ways overwhelms the concept of balanced emotions.

 It is also important that we promote healthy ego balance for ourselves –which includes our ability to balance our personal desires with the realities of living within a larger system.
 For example, we may wish to lay on the beach, do yoga, watch movies, and hang out with family and friends every day.
 However, within our society, this is a pretty difficult desire to meet without it causing or reinforcing other stressors.
 If we feel entitled, we may end up in a stressful, disappointing, and depressing battle with reality as we end up fighting the balance that is necessary to function in society.
-And in systems theory, our positive changes will positively impact the entirety of the system.
 By achieving personal balance, we also create more balance for our environment.

 It is also up to us to create boundaries that will allow us to function in society while also meeting our personal needs and desires (don’t forget, it is possible to find fulfillment and joy in the ways we make our contribution to society).
 So here are a few suggestions to move towards the balance of society and emotions: